Staffordshire Bull Terrier Cross

 • A well-raised Staffy Cross often combines toughness on the outside with softness at home.

-Thinking about insuring a Staffordshire Bull Terrier Cross
+FAQs about the Staffordshire Bull Terrier Cross

-FOR MORE INFORMATION
+MORE INFORMATION

 The Staffordshire Bull Terrier Club of WAhttp://www.sbtcwa.com.au/